 If we studied the planets, we would find that our universe is immense and humans are but a small dot in comparison.
 But, in terms of what we can accomplish, the possibilities are endless and more expansive than the universe!

 Point #6 Lifelong Learners: Book Titles to Inspire Learning

-Here are seven book titles to inspire lifelong learning and cover areas supported by my blog: music, books, nutrition, traditions, and parenting.
+Here are eight book titles to inspire lifelong learning and cover areas supported by my blog: music, books, nutrition, traditions, and parenting.
 They will stimulate yours and your children’s creative juices.